jbiatek/BSGRulebook/rulebook.md

 #### Commmand

-The wording on Command should probably be: "Perform up to 2 unmanned viper activations", because you are allowed to target the same viper twice.
+The wording on Command should probably be "Perform up to 2 unmanned viper activations", because you are allowed to target the same viper twice.
 This also means that you may launch a viper for the first activation and then activate it again for the second.

 #### The Brig

 Players may only move out of the Brig if they pass the Brig's Skill Check, or an effect *specifically* says to move a player out of the Brig.
 For example, a card that says "send the President to Sickbay" cannot be used to transfer the President from the Brig.
 If, however, it said "move a character from the Brig to Sickbay", such a move would be allowed.
-In particular, Kat's "Stim Junkie" weakness does not move her to Sickbay, and Lee Adama cannot use "Alert Viper Pilot" to leave the Brig.
+In particular, Kat's "Stim Junkie" and Lee Adama's "Alert Viper Pilot" cannot be used to escape the Brig.

 The text on the board says that characters can move to "any location" after passing the Skill check, but the base game rules specify on page 18 that they can move to any location *on Galactica*.

-Players may use any Action they wish in the Brig.
+Players may use any action they wish in the Brig.
 They are also allowed to use Movement actions during their Movement phase.
 The only restrictions that apply to them are the move restriction and the number of cards they may play into Skill checks.

-#### Moving players to Sickbay/Brig
+#### Choosing players for Sickbay/Brig

 When a game effect forces a choice of which character to send to Sickbay or the Brig, the end result must be a character moving from somewhere else to that location if possible.
 Unless every single character is either in the destination or has restricted movement, you cannot for example choose to send a character already in Sickbay as the target of "send someone to Sickbay", or choose a revealed Cylon player knowing that they cannot be sent to Sickbay.